 6. Based on the 5FMT_indicator, the AUSF (acting as the EAP authentication server) sends a Nudm_UEAuthentication_Get Request to the UDM, including SUCI and the Access Network Identity and 5FMT indicator.

 7. Upon reception of the Nudm_UEAuthentication_Get Request, the UDM invokes SIDF.
-SIDF de-conceal SUCI to gain SUPI before UDM can process the request.
+SIDF de-conceals SUCI to gain SUPI before UDM can process the request.
 Based on the 5FMT indicator and if 5FMT is allowed based on the subscription data, the UDM/ARPF selects the EAP-AKA' authentication method and generate an authentication vector using the Access Network Identity as the KDF input parameter.
 The UDM includes the EAP-AKA' authentication vector (RAND, AUTN, XRES, CK´ and IK´) and may include SUPI to AUSF in a Nudm_UEAuthentication_Get Response message.

 8. The AUSF stores XRES for future verification.
 The AUSF sends the EAP-Request/AKA'-Challenge message to the 5FMTF in a Nausf_UEAuthentication_Authenticate Response message.